rithmschool/numbers_api/README.md

     </script>
     <script src="http://numbersapi.com/42/math?callback=showNumber"></script>

+See this in action on [JSFiddle](http://jsfiddle.net/divad12/4A6Pw/).

 ### HTML Embedding
 TODO: What about just having the 'callback' field with no value?
 Include the query field `write` to have the response text wrapped in `document.write()`.
 This allows you to stick a single `<script>` where the contents should go on your HTML page.

     In the year 2012, <script src="http://numbersapi.com/2012/year?write"></script>.

+See this in action on [JSFiddle](http://jsfiddle.net/divad12/vd58j/).

 ## Options Reference

 ### Notfound
-The `notfound` field tells us what we to do if the number is not found.
+The `notfound` field tells us what to do if the number is not found.
 You can give us

 - `default` to return one of our pre-written missing messages, or a message you supply with the [`default`](#default) query field.
 This is the default behaviour.
     <pre>http://numbersapi.com/314159265358979